Skip navigation

 Year Course

-Prerequisite: B or above grade in previous Science class
+Prerequisites: B or above grade in previous Science Class

 AP Biology is an introductory college-level biology course.
 Students will cultivate their understanding of biology through inquiry-based investigations as they explore the following topics: evolution, cellular processes-energy and communication, genetics, information transfer, ecology, and interactions.
 The workload and grading standards are those of a college class rather than a high school class.